 - Tapioca starch: using a little bit of starch helps keep the cookies soft.

-- Coconut oil: you can also use (plant-based) butter.
+- Coconut oil: you can also use (dairy free) butter.

 - Applesauce: we swap half the fat for applesauce for a healthier, lower fat treat.